sliskiCode/Robust-unit-testing-in-Android/README.md

 Robust unit testing in Android
 ==============================

-This is sample project for Droidcon Kraków 2014.
+This is a sample project used in my presentation at Droidcon Kraków 2014.